krizalys/onedrive-php-sdk/README.md

 You also need to create a web page where users will get redirected after they successfully signed in to their OneDrive account using this SDK.
-Typically, this will page will be a PHP script where you will start to interact with the files and folders stored in their OneDrive account.
+Typically, this page will be a PHP script where you will start to interact with the files and folders stored in their OneDrive account.
 The URL of this page is the *Callback URI* and will also be needed to configure the OneDrive SDK for PHP.

 Quick start
 -----------

-Once you got your *Client ID*, *Client secret* and *Callback URI*, you can get started using the OneDrive SDK for PHP in three steps.
+Once you got your *Client ID*, *Client secret* and *Callback URI*, you can get started using the OneDrive SDK for PHP in four steps.

 ### Step 1: get your dependencies through Composer